Breton grammar: Articles

 In Breton, the article has both definite and indefinite forms.
 This is unlike other Celtic languages, which have only definite articles.
 The definite article is an before dentals, vowels and unpronounced h, al before l and ar elsewhere.
 Examples of this include an tan "the fire", al logodenn "the mouse", ar gador "the chair".
 The indefinite article, derived from the number un "one", follows the same pattern of final consonants: un tan "a fire", ul logodenn "a mouse", ur gador "a chair".

 The definite article may contract with preceding prepositions, for instance e "in" + an gives en "in the".

 Adjectives

+Adjectives in Breton usually follow the noun they modify; however, adjectives that precede the modified noun do exist.

+Breton adjectives do not inflect for gender or number.
+However, they may be mutated by a preceding modified noun depending on its gender and number.

 Adjectives can be inflected for comparison with the suffixes -oc'h (comparative) and -añ (superlative).
 These suffixes cause preceding consonants to undergo provection (see gleb "wet" and ruz "red" in the table).
 Mat "good" and drouk "bad" are examples of adjectives that can have irregular forms.

 In addition to the above forms, some adjectives can have separate equative forms, for example, kement "as big", koulz "as good", ken gwazh "as bad".
 More regular equatives are formed with ken "as", for example, ken gleb "as wet", ken drouk "as bad".
 Breton also possesses an exclamative suffix -at, as in brasat "(how) big!", glepat "(how) wet!", gwellat "(how) good!", but this is obsolete except in certain expressions.

 Adjectives can also have a diminutive form in -ik, for example, bihan "small" to bihanik, bras "big" to brazik.